Lease Hunting Opportunities for Oklahoma Landowners

 - Largemouth bass populations and management goals vary among ponds.
 Signs regulating harvest are erected at some ponds to communicate special harvest restrictions of individual ponds.
 All persons fishing on the Property shall adhere to the regulations posted on signs at the ponds.
 Largemouth bass caught in a pond from a protected size class must be treated as carefully as possible and returned to the pond where it was caught.
 Fisherman may catch and release unharmed an unlimited number of largemouth bass.
 In ponds where largemouth bass harvest is allowed, a person may keep as many bass from unprotected sizes as Oklahoma fishing regulations allow except no more than one (1) largemouth bass longer than fifteen (15) inches may be harvested per lease term per Lessee.

 - On the day of harvest, all white-tailed deer shall be checked in at the Property check station.
-Hunter name, date, field-dressed weight, and gender shall be recorded for each deer.
+Hunter name, date, field-dressed weight, and sex shall be recorded for each deer.
 Appropriate antler measurements shall be measured and recorded for each antlered male deer.
 Lower mandibles shall be removed from each deer, tagged and placed in the appropriate receptacle (mandibles can be removed using lopping shears and a deer jaw puller tool without harming a cape that will be mounted—however, we recommend taking photos before removing the mandibles).
-Appropriate information shall be recorded in both the State check station (or online) register and the Property register.
+Appropriate information shall be recorded in the Property register.

 - Feral hog is considered a nuisance animal and generally destructive to ranching and wildlife operations.
 Therefore, the Lessor reserves the right to use any legal means necessary to control feral hog populations at any time.